Purpose of this application

 There is a step-by-step example included in the help which explains the basic concepts and shows how to use this application.

-- To benefit from using it, Joe User needs to understand some concepts like files, directories, symbolic links (like they exist on unix filesystems) and less simple things described below.
+- To benefit from using it, Joe User needs to understand some concepts like files, directories and less simple things described below.
 This might not be a problem, but have you ever tried to make your parents (age 50+, little or no computer experience before) use a computer and tried to tell them about files and directories?

 Additional information may be stored in the picture files, but it is not mandatoryOnce you have rotated and maybe edited the picture (red eyes, brightness, contrast, ...) the file is left untouched.
 So if you change the pictures comment, date/time or keywords afterwards (metadata is read from picture file initially) the original file is still the same.
 There is no need to backup this file (which usually is big in terms of disk space) again.